erodriguezh/dotfiles/README.md

 1. Run `mackup backup`
 2. Export Xcode certificates with private and public key
 3. Take a screenshot of the dock icons
-4. Folders: Downloads, Documents, Developer -> playground (run npkill before copying)
-5. Browser Bookmarks
+4. Run npkill and clean all node_module folders
+5. Backup User folder
+6. Backup Obsidian

 ## Restore Instructions

 1. `xcode-select --install`.
 We need this for `git`, among other things.
-2. `git clone https://ato-git-matrix.gtoffice.lan/erodr/dotfiles.git ~/.dotfiles`.
+2. `git clone https://github.com/erodriguezh/dotfiles ~/.dotfiles`.
 We'll start with `https` but switch to `ssh` after everything is installed.
 3. `cd ~/.dotfiles`
 4. `source install`
 5. Restart computer.